 There are a variety of reasons blood flow to the uterus may be compromised.
 If the uterus is not receiving adequate blood flow, it may not be able to create a thick enough endometrium each month.
 Here are some reasons blood flow may be reduced causing a thin uterine lining:

-I am literally talking about little-to-no movement each day.
-Women who have desk jobs, or sit all day are more likely to have compromised blood flow to the uterus.
+- Sedentary lifestyle – I am literally talking about little-to-no movement each day.
+Women who have desk jobs or sit all day are more likely to have compromised blood flow to the uterus.

-This is a surgical procedure to cut off blood supply to the fibroids with the goal of starving them from blood supply, essential reducing them in size or eliminating them.
-This may cut off vital blood supply to many areas of the uterus and damage the uterus causing even greater reduction in circulation to the uterus.
+- Uterine Fibroid embolization – This is a surgical procedure to cut off blood supply to the fibroids with the goal of starving them from blood supply, essential reducing them in size or eliminating them.
+This may cut off vital blood supply to many areas of the uterus and damage the uterus, causing even greater reduction in circulation to the uterus.

-The uterus relies on the uterine artery to bring in fresh blood.
-High stress levels can stimulate the sympathetic nervous system to cause vaso and arterial constriction; reducing blood flow to the uterus.
+- Uterine Arterial Constriction – The uterus relies on the uterine artery to bring in fresh blood.
+High stress levels can stimulate the sympathetic nervous system to cause arterial constriction, reducing blood flow to the uterus.
 Not only does chronic high stress alter blood flow, but it alters hormone levels in the body, contributing to hormonal imbalance.
 Uterine arterial constriction may also happen due to any of the above reasons previously discussed.

 3. Poor Health of the Endometrial Tissue